Accreditation and Licensure

 Application requirements will be to the Occupational Therapy Department, located in Caldwell Hall 111, no later than May 1 by 12:00 noon.
 If May 1 falls on a weekend or holiday, the due date will be 12:00 noon on the last school day prior to May 1.
 LATE SUBMISSIONS WILL NOT BE ACCEPTED.

 Students must have official copies of their transcripts submitted to the ULM Admissions Office by the application deadline date of May.
 Official transcripts of the current application semester must also be received by ULM Admissions Office by May 25 of the application year.

 Applications will be reviewed by the Occupational Therapy Admissions Committee.
 Questions regarding out-of-state candidates may be directed to the O.T. office.

 Students accepted into OTA to MOT are required to fulfill the immunization requirements of ULM Student Health Services.

 Once accepted into the OTA to MOT Program, the student has two academic years to successfully complete the didactic coursework of the program followed by six months of level II fieldwork.
 A student who fails to do so will be required to appear before the University of Louisiana at Monroe Occupational Therapy Academic Performance Committee for a hearing to determine continuation in the program.

 The MOT curriculum will be delivered through a combination of distance technology and on-campus sessions making this degree ideal for the working professional.
 All coursework will have an online component through the use of ULM’s Moodle Internet-based Courseware and on-campus sessions for training and practical experience leading to skill development.
-On-campus sessions will consist of hands-on learning labs that will incorporate active learning methods.
+On-campus weekend sessions (approximately 16 hours per month) will consist of hands-on learning labs that will incorporate active learning methods.